Alec Baldwin Talks 30 Rock, Fatherhood, Trial

 They were live, right?
 Well,

-You watch and you got locked in.
+You watched and you got locked in.
 You like watched and heard everything.

 So when James Cagney, you would talk about impersonating people, he would say lines.
-You'd walk away an hour later, the guy's in the trunk.
+You'd walk away an hour later and be the guy's in the trunk.

-Boom, boom, boom.
 He shoots the trunk of the car.
+Now I'd walk around.

 I was like 10 years old.
 I'd walk around the whole day going, air?
 You want air?
 I'll give you air.